Collab Hours on a calendar is circled, while another calendar with excessive meetings is crossed out

 Metrics

-As stated, teams are not required to track metrics, but they may opt to do so.
-All performance metrics must be kept strictly confidential, for the team's eyes only, apart from management.
+Teams are not required to track metrics, but they may choose to do so.
+All throughput metrics must be kept strictly confidential, for the team's eyes only, apart from HR, upper management, executives, stakeholders, and so on.

-Metrics focused on "value delivered," such as those listed in the DORA Metrics, may prove more valuable to external parties than velocity or individual performance.
+Metrics focused on outcomes, such as those listed in the DORA Metrics, may prove more valuable to external parties than velocity, for example.

 Performance tracking places unnecessary stress on the team, which can lead to a decrease in morale and thus increase turnover.
 Furthermore, surveillance of such metrics often drives the wrong behavior, such as inflating numbers and rearranging tasks to make the burndown chart look better, rather than focusing on code quality, customer value, or business revenue.

 While performance metrics may seem easy to measure, ignoring nuance in the circumstances may lead to incorrect conclusions.
 For example, a senior engineer may go several weeks without delivering a single story, but they may be providing invaluable mentorship to the team.
-The value of this mentorship is not reflected in the metrics, but the resulting increase in team productivity is undeniable.
+The value of this mentorship is not reflected in the metrics, so when evaluating performance, it may wrongly appear that the engineer is not contributing.